 Erythema Multiforme

-This is a common reaction pattern of blood vessels in the dermis with secondary epidermal changes.
+Erythema multiforme is a common reaction pattern of blood vessels in the dermis with secondary epidermal changes.
 It is an acute, self-limited Type IV hypersensitivity reaction.
-It manifests clinically as characteristic erythematous iris-shaped papular and vesiculo-bullous lesions (Bullseye).
+It manifests as erythematous iris-shaped papular and vesiculo-bullous lesions (Bullseye).
 The age of onset is around 20 years for 50% of patients.
 Males are more commonly affected than females.
 It can be either minor or major.
 The diagnosis is mainly clinical.
 Prognosis is good, but with herpes simplex, it is a recurrent disease.

 Erythema multiforme major vs. minor